-- With an EX-series Speedlite not compatible with flash function settings (p.173), only [Flash exp. comp] and [E-TTL II meter.] can be set for [External flash func. setting]. ([Shutter sync.] can also be set with certain EX-series Speedlites.) - If flash exposure compensation is set with the external Speedlite, the flash exposure compensation icon displayed on the camera's LCD monitor will change from 12 to 19.
+- With an EX-series Speedlite not compatible with flash function settings (p.173), only [Flash exp. comp] and [E-TTL II meter.] can be set for [External flash func. setting]. ([Shutter sync.] can also be set with certain EX-series Speedlites.) - If flash exposure compensation is set with the external Speedlite, the flash exposure compensation icon displayed on the camera's LCD monitor will change from to an important to an incomplete the set of the